Coffee Storage: How to keep fresh coffee tasting fresh

 Coffee TIP: Be mindful of its size because the bigger the canister, the more air trapped inside, which will only increase once more coffee is removed from the container.

 How long does coffee stay fresh?

-Fresh coffee will begin to go stale almost immediately.
+Ground coffee will begin to go stale almost immediately.
 If using whole beans, you should only grind as much coffee as you need each time – to ensure maximum flavour and aroma.
 If you’re using ground coffee you should only remove the amount you need, and then store in an airtight container or in a resealable pack - just as our freshly ground coffee is packaged – to lock in the authentic taste of Japanese coffee culture.

 How can you tell if coffee has gone bad?

 While ground coffee will begin to go stale almost immediately, it’s still drinkable – just with increasingly unsatisfactory results.
 Though, coffee will – like any fresh product – go stale quickly.